rochesebastien/pokedex-react/README.md

 ```

 ## API used :
-To get all my pokemons i use this api, that is very nice
+To get all my pokemons and their information i use this api, that is very nice!
 ```bash
 https://pokebuildapi.fr/api/v1
 ```